 1. Pick my own apples.
-There's a pick-your-own farm very close to where I work and it would be a shame if I didn't do this.
+There's a pick-your-own farm not far away.
+Jay and I went last year and it was gorgeous.

 3. Bake a pie.
 I've never baked a pie before.
 Ever.
-So it's about time I did!
+It's about time I did!

 7. Visit a pumpkin patch.
 Or at least a farm selling pumpkins.